We strongly advise that you DO NOT buy a mouthpiece/automatic toothbrush.*

 Why not take a look at each of the promotional videos they created to secure initial investment.

-In 2018, Y-Brush was announced and has been successfully funded.
+In 2018, Y-Brush was announced and successfully funded.

 It is a more serious competitor to Amabrush (now no longer trading).